Eomm/blog-posts/posts/03-to-production.md

 **WARNING:** right now we will not focus on finding the best place to load the mongodb connection as said in the _Encapsulation_ paragraph.
-We will do this process in future in order to focus on security steps and to learn how to refactor a Fastify application.
+We will do this process in future in order to focus on security steps and to learn how to refactor a Fastify application: we are starting small and learn fast!

 Now the `fastify.mongo` decorator has been added to the instance and it will be accessible to the instance itself and the children contexts.